pencer-io/pencer-io.github.io/_posts/2022-02-08-ctf-htb-earlyaccess.md

 ## XSS Exploit

-It took me way to long to figure out what to do next!
+It took me way too long to figure out what to do next!
 The first clue was that the username is vulnerable, it turns out you can do XSS with it.
 So first of all I found [this](https://stackoverflow.com/questions/247483/http-get-request-in-javascript):

 ```js
 function httpGet(theUrl)